Navigation

 Getting into the city from the airport

-If for whatever reason you can’t get the machines to work— sometimes they just won't—you can simply stand in the short line at the ticket window off to the side, say "un billet pour Paris, s’il vous plaît" [unh beeyay poor Paree seel voo play], pony up 10 €, and you’re set.
+If for whatever reason you can’t get the machines to work— sometimes they just won't—you can simply stand in the short line at the ticket window off to the side, say "un billet pour Paris, s’il vous plaît" [unh beeyay poor Paree seel voo play], pony up 11.80 €, and you’re set.
+Here are some additiional instructions should you feel the need.

 RERYou will note that the scenery on the way into the city might not be what you expected—in fact, it's pretty bleak.
 If this is the case, you're a hopeless romantic, but you won't be disappointed when you get into town.
 Once you get into Paris, the RER connects directly to the métro, so you can simply change trains and go directly to your destination without even buying another ticket (although you will have to put the same ticket you used at the airport through the turnstile again, whether it's to exit the RER or to transfer to the metro—it's really obvious and you'll understand it as soon as you see it, mainly because everyone in front of you is doing it).
 You can click here for a mini lesson on how to use the metro.
 You will find the metro very easy to use, and there are signs everywhere, and if you aren’t sure where to go, you can ask someone and they’ll explain to you how to do it (really; all this nonsense about Parisians being rude simply escapes Tom).